TanStack/router/docs/guide/data-loading.md

 const postsRoute = new Route({
   getParentPath: () => rootRoute,
   path: 'posts',
-  load: async () => {
+  loader: () => fetchPosts(),
-    await prefetchPosts()
-  },
 })
 ```

-## `load` Parameters
+## `loader` Parameters

-The `load` function receives a single object with the following properties:
+The `loader` function receives a single object with the following properties:

 - `params` - The route's path params
 - `search` - The route's search params
 - `context` - The route's context object, which is a merged union of:
   - Parent route context
   - This route's context as provided by the `beforeLoad` option
 - `abortController` - The route's abortController.
-Its signal is cancelled when the route is unloaded or when the Route is no longer relevant and the current invocation of the `load` function becomes outdated.
+Its signal is cancelled when the route is unloaded or when the Route is no longer relevant and the current invocation of the `loader` function becomes outdated.
 - `navigate` - A function that can be used to navigate to a new location
 - `location` - The current location